CMPUT401Group/analytic-engine-rl/README.md

 > method or the _RL Engine_ used can actually do multi-level entailment.
 But since
 > this project is still in its incipient stage, we stick with one level.

+# Reinforcement Learning and Metric Analysis
+This just seems like a perfect combination.
+The basic concept is **P -> g**'s is given a positive reinforcement when it occurs, but negative reinforcement if **P -> (not g)** occurs.
+We take _n_ random samples around the metrics (known as training).
+As _n_ increase, the better AI's prediction model is, much like a human observer.

 # Compilation and Installation

 ### Dependency: